CSCfi/csc-user-guide/docs/accounts/how-to-increase-disk-quotas.md

 1. Login to [MyCSC](https://my.csc.fi) and **select the project** you want to modify.
-1. In the Services list, click edit configuration (gearwheel symbol) for **Puhti** or **Mahti** service as needed.
+1. In the Services list, click Configuration for **Puhti** or **Mahti** service as needed.
 This opens a page where the project manager can modify the quotas.

 You can check the default limits of scratch and projappl areas from the table below.
 Values in parenthesis indicate automatically approved limits.
 Applications with higher values will be determined in the next resource allocation meeting.